cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ```
 ## A. One miner receives GraphSync request from a relay.
 Miner does not know which peer requesting them, because the relay shields the peers.
 Two types of requests: "chainIDContractResultStateRoot" and `fileAMTroot`.
-### A.1 for future `ChainID`ContractResultStateRoot， 投票

 -  Receive the `ChainID` from a graphRelaySync call
--  If the node follows on this chain, return database.my`ChainID`contractResultStateRoot, which was generated in B process step(6).
+-  If the node follows on this chain, return database.my`ChainID`contractResultStateRoot; else response <nil>

-### A.2 From a file downloader，提供文件
-caller with graphRelaySync（ relay, peer, chainID, `fileAMTroot`, selector(range of the trie))
-If the `fileAMTroot` exists, then return the blocks according to the range.
-If the `fileAMTroot` equal null, then return `ChainID``Tsender`file`Nounce`fileAMTroot, 最新文件

 ## B. Collect votings from peers:  maybe concurrency?
 In the peer randome walking, no recursively switching peers inside the loop, it relies on top random working.
 In the process of voting, the loose coupling along time is good practise to keep the new miners learning without influcence from external.
 This process is for multiple chain, multiple relay and mulitple peers.